 A Spectacular Living Collection

 The Desert Botanical Garden is home to one of the world’s most spectacular living collections of the world’s desert plants.
 Unusual plants including giant cacti, century plants and others in a natural setting create a striking visual treat.
-The Garden’s living collections includes over 4,000 species and approximately 17,000 individual plants for which scientific records are kept.
+The Garden’s living collections includes more than 4,000 species and approximately 27,650 individual plants for which scientific records are kept.
 In addition to providing a stunning display, these plants provide scientists from all over the world with information and material for various research projects.